Health

 Promoting a Healthy Delta

-Our belief is that health is an economic engine and will drive future economic growth.
+Our belief is that health is an economic engine and driver of future economic growth.
 The growing incidence of chronic disease in Delta communities poses a threat to the lives, livelihoods, productivity, and economic vitality of the Delta region, and DRA is committed to improving these health outcomes through a number of programs and partnerships.

 Delta Doctors